MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 Check the :doc:`/plugin_dev/command` document for more detail about building a command tree

-Assuming that you have already built a command tree with root literal node *root*, then you can use the :meth:`~mcdreforged.plugin.si.server_interface.PluginServerInterface.register_command` method to register your command tree in MCDR
+Assuming that you have already built a command tree with root literal node *root*, then you can use the :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.register_command` method to register your command tree in MCDR

 .. code-block:: python